A dog is a friend for life; the moment you bring one into your home, it will become an integral part of your family.

-Consider the type of lifestyle you lead and see whether a dog can really fit into this.
+Consider your lifestyle and see whether a dog can fit into it.

-One of the main factors which will have an effect on you getting a pet dog or not will be the cost.
-Although the initial payment for a dog isn’t usually too pricey, the cost of living can be and this is where you could trip up in the future months and years.
+The cost is one of the most critical factors in deciding whether or not to get a pet dog.
+Although the initial payment for a dog isn’t usually too pricey, the cost of living can be, and this is where you could trip up in the coming months and years.

-Make sure that you think carefully about what you can afford feasibly and write down a budget which you could spend on a dog.
-Also consider that if they ever have an illness or injury this will count for vet bills.
+Make sure you carefully consider what you can afford and create a budget for a dog.
+Also, if they ever have an illness or injury, this will count for vet bills.